-The beautiful thing about building a structure in Minecraft is that you have a lot of freedom to change a design.
-The height, width, and overall look can be completely made to your specifications.
+The beautiful thing about building a structure in Minecraft is that you have a lot of freedom to change its design.
+The height, width, and overall look can be completely made to your specifications, whatever they may be.
 This holds true for the roof of your building as well.
-Having a roof is great as it keeps the rain out and can give your building more personality.
-You can have a flat roof for your house, but that will be boring.
+Having a roof is great as it keeps the rain and hostile mobs out of your house, and can give your building more personality.
+You could always have a flat roof for your house, but that would be boring.
 With that in mind, let’s look at some interesting roof designs in Minecraft you can easily pull off for your buildings.

 Dutch gable is a combination of the gable and pyramid roof designs you will see later in this post.
-With this, you will begin working up on all sides of the roof, like the pyramid roof type.
-At some point in the process, however, you will switch to the gable process, which sees you using stairs on two sides of the roof with the other two sides most likely being filled in with glass to make a window or some other means of block.
+With this, you will begin working up on all sides of the roof like the pyramid roof type.
+At some point in the process, however, you will switch to the gable process, which sees you using stairs on two sides of the roof with the other two sides most likely being filled in with glass or other blocks to make a window or wall.

 A gullwing roof has less of an incline when compared to the other entries on this list.
 Here, you will use stair blocks to make most of the roof, but once you get to the bottom, the use of slabs jetting out will shade the surrounding area while giving the building a wing-like look.

 A saltbox roof is like a gable one, but instead of meeting both sides in the middle, one side is longer than the other.
-This will make it so the inside will have two stories on the taller side, but the shorter side will be relegated to the one depending on the dimensions of your home.
+This will make it so the inside will have additional free blocks on the taller side, but the shorter side will be relegated to not as much room depending on the dimensions of your home.
 Experiment with this and see what you can come up with.